Frequently Asked Questions

 In such cases, IT User Support will work with the Cyber Security group to develop strategies to mitigate risk to these systems.
 These might include firewall and password rules, enhanced monitoring, or isolation from the network behind another computer which is up to date.

 Please report any such systems by submitting a Windows 7 Exception Request.
+Any Windows 7 computer without an exception request will be blocked beginning July 1, 2020.

 How much does a Windows 10 upgrade cost?